 Tentative visits include:

-The total cost of the program is $4,995 and includes tuition (3 credit hours), ground transportation, cultural and professional excursions, accommodations with daily breakfast, health insurance, and a travel study polo shirt.
+The total cost of the program includes tuition (3 credit hours), ground transportation, cultural and professional excursions, accommodations with daily breakfast, health insurance, and a travel study polo shirt.
 The costs that are not included are airfare, baggage fees, personal travel costs, travel insurance, additional meals (lunch, dinner, snacks), and tips.
-For more information, contact Brian Stonebraker, International Program Coordinator, at firstname.lastname@example.org.
+For more information on future travel study programs, contact Brian Stonebraker, International Program Coordinator, at firstname.lastname@example.org.

 Pictured above: Manuel Carvajal, Ph.D. (front right) with students visiting a clinic in Argentina in 2017.